-LuxArm is supporting your recovery.
+LuxArm is supporting your arm recovery.

 Use: LuxArm is intended for complex arm injuries that are due to a stroke/brain injury, other neurological injury or spinal cord injury.
 Some possible conditions for use include: upper limb paresis, shoulder subluxation, abnormal tone, edema or arm pain that requires protection and therapeutic positioning at multiple joints to support healing.
-A therapist/professional is recommended to properly adjust and customize the LuxArm to each user.
+An occupational therapist is recommended to properly adjust and customize the LuxArm to each user.

-Cleaning: Remove fabric components to spot wash with mild soap and warm water.
+Cleaning: Remove fabric components to spot wash by hand with a mild soap and warm water.
 Wring out excess water, hang to dry and replace once dry.
-Gentle wash with low temperature tumble dry of fabrics is also acceptable.
 All other components may be wiped cleaned with an intermediate level disinfectant.
-In the case of LuxArm Clinic Kits, all covers and pads can be disposed and replaced with each client & all plastics surfaces should be disinfected with approved facility equipment cleaners between clients.
+In the case of LuxArm Clinic Demo Kits, all covers and pads are disposable and should be replaced with each new client & all plastics surfaces should be disinfected with approved facility equipment cleaners.

 Warning: LuxArm is a wellness device to support proper joint alignment, to facilitate therapeutic stretch and to mitigate the negative side effects of a complex arm injury.
 The LuxArm can be worn any time the user is out of bed and as tolerated or as recommended by the therapist/doctor.
-It is NOT recommended that the belt be worn lying down; however, the forearm component can be separated from the belt and used as a night time wrist/hand splint as needed.
+It is NOT recommended that the belt be worn in bed; however, the forearm component can be separated from the belt and used as a night time wrist/hand splint as needed.
 The LuxArm should not be worn in the shower.